-Petro Travel Plaza LLC is a joint venture with Petro Stopping Centers, L.P. for the development and management of the Petro Travel Plaza.
-This is a 60%-owned venture that owns and operates a travel plaza/commercial highway operation in the Tejon Industrial Complex.
+- Petro Travel Plaza LLC is a joint venture with Petro Stopping Centers, L.P. for the development and management of the Petro Travel Plaza.
+This is a 60% -owned venture that owns and operates a travel plaza/commercial highway operation in the Tejon Industrial Complex.
 It houses multiple commercial eating establishments as well as diesel and gasoline operations.
 The Company does not control the investment due to its having only 50% voting rights, and because our partner performs the day-to-day operations at the facility.
-At March 31, 2007, the Company had an equity investment balance of \$3,109,000 in this joint venture.

-- Centennial Founders, LLC is an unconsolidated joint venture in which the Company has a 50% ownership interest.
+On May 31, 2007, the operations of our partner, Petro Stopping Centers, L.P., were acquired by TravelCenters of America LLC.
+We do not expect this change in ownership of our partner to have any impact on the operations of the joint venture.
+At June 30, 2007, the Company had an equity investment balance of \$3,648,000 in this joint venture. - Centennial Founders, LLC is an unconsolidated joint venture in which the Company has a 50% ownership interest.
 This is a venture with three homebuilders and community developers (Pardee Homes, Lewis Investment Company, and Standard Pacific Corp.).
 The venture was organized to pursue the entitlement and development of land that the Company owns in Los Angeles County.
-At March 31, 2007, the Company's equity investment balance in this joint venture was \$297,000. - Tejon Dermody Industrial LLC is a joint venture between the Company and DP Properties for the development and ownership of a 651,000 square foot industrial building in the Tejon Industrial Complex.
+At June 30, 2007, the Company's equity investment balance in this joint venture was \$201,000. - Tejon Dermody Industrial LLC is a joint venture between the Company and DP Properties for the development and ownership of a 652,000 -square foot industrial building in the Tejon Industrial Complex.
 The Company owns a 50% interest in this venture.
-At March 31, 2007, the Company's deficit equity balance in this joint venture was \$778,000. - Five West Parcel, LLC is a joint venture between the Company and Rockefeller Group Development Corporation for the designation of 500 acres in Tejon Industrial Complex West and East as a Foreign Trade Zone, or FTZ, and the development of the property within the FTZ for warehouse distribution and light manufacturing.
+On July 12, 2007, the joint venture sold the industrial building, its primary asset, to a fund formed by ProLogis (NYSE: PLD).
+For further discussion of this sale, refer to Note D Commitments and Contingencies.
+At June 30, 2007, the Company's deficit equity investment balance in this joint venture was \$737,000. - Five West Parcel LLC is a joint venture between the Company and Rockefeller Group Development Corporation for the development of a parcel in Tejon Industrial Complex West.
+The establishment of such joint venture is part of an agreement involving the designation of 500 acres in Tejon Industrial Complex West and East as a Foreign Trade Zone, or FTZ, and the development of the property within the FTZ for warehouse distribution and light manufacturing.
+The Company owns a 50% interest in this joint venture.
+At June 30, 2007, the Company's equity investment balance in this joint venture was \$1,249,000. - Tejon Mountain Village LLC is a joint venture between the Company and DMB TMV LLC (a wholly owned subsidiary of DMB Associates, Inc.) formed to obtain all necessary government entitlement approvals and to develop the Tejon Mountain Village project.
 The Company owns a 50% interest in this venture.
-At March 31, 2007, the Company's equity investment balance was \$1,135,000. - Tejon Mountain Village LLC is a joint venture between the Company and DMB TMV LLC (a wholly owned subsidiary of DMB Associates, Inc.) formed to obtain all necessary government entitlement approvals and to develop the Tejon Mountain Village project.
-The Company owns a 50% interest in this venture.
-At March 31, 2007, the Company's equity investment balance was \$13,210,000.
+At June 30, 2007, the Company's equity investment balance was \$13,225,000.

-Unaudited financial statement of the Company's unconsolidated joint ventures:

-Statement of Operations for the Three months ending March 31, 2007
+Unaudited condensed financial information of the Company's unconsolidated joint ventures as of and for the six months ended June 30, 2007 and 2006 is as follows: